-Most schools require a high school mathematics and science GPA better than 2.5.
+Most schools require a high school diploma or equivalent with a mathematics and science GPA better than 2.5.
 Applicants must have completed a designated number of hours of work in a health care setting.
 Submission of criminal background checks and drug tests may also be required.
 A personal interview might also be required before acceptance.

 Advanced courses train students these concepts:

 - Radiographic positioning

 - Patient care and ethics

 Graduates of CAT scan technology or radiographic degree programs may find work in clinics, hospitals or other medical settings.
 Typical jobs include CT technologists, radiologic technician, radiologic technologist, and diagnostic medical sonographer.